 [July 3rd,2011 update – After speaking with a Calvinist-minded friend of mine regarding the Romans 8:29 verse, he brought it to my attention that the word foreknow may mean “for-love” (or loved ahead of time) since the word “know” (“yada” in Hebrew, “ginosko” in Greek – both words can imply “to make love” or “to have sexual relations with”) appears euphemistically throughout scripture (e.g. Genesis 4:1, Matthew 1:25, Luke 1:34).
 My friend was merely suggesting this idea in a noncommittal way, nevertheless, I decided to address it so that it is abundantly clear to the reader that this suggested interpretation is not in scope.
 To be certain, the particular Greek word “proginosko” interpreted as “foreknowledge” and “foreknow” (in 1 Peter 1:2 and Romans 8:29 respectively) is never used euphemistically in all of the six times it appears in the Greek scriptures.
 As a result, there is no precedent that would justify including “for-love” within proginosko’s semantic range.
 Moreover, the word “know” was a euphemism for “having sexual relations” and not a euphemism for the agape love that is implied by the peculiar term “for-love.”
 Foreknowledge is the only valid meaning that the text allows so we must conclude that election is dependent upon something that God knows will happen before it happens.]

 This foreknowledge is not only constrained to events that will definitely occur, but also includes events that would have definitely occurred (Matthew 11:21, Matthew 24:22).
-For example, in Mark 13:19-20 we’re told of an event that definitely would have occurred (the complete annihilation of those living during the Great Tribulation) but will definitely not occur; therefore, God’s omniscience is not only limited to actual scenarios but also potential scenarios.
-Also, Acts 15:18 affirms that God knows (or already knew) all of His creations (including what they will or will not do) before the world was created.
-The next question that invariably follows is: what exactly did God foreknow that prompted Him to elect one way or the other.
-Since the only way that anyone can attain salvation is through obeying the gospel (2 Thessalonians 1:8, 1 Peter 4:17, Hebrews 5:9), and the only way God elects is according to His foreknowledge, then, the only logical conclusion that one can deduce from scripture (that does not create a contradiction) is that God’s foreknowledge is of man’s obedience to the gospel.
+For example, in Mark 13:19-20 we’re told of an event that definitely would have occurred (the complete annihilation of those living during the Great Tribulation) but will definitely not occur.
+Therefore, God’s omniscience is not only limited to actual scenarios but also to potential scenarios.
+Acts 15:18 also affirms that God knows (or already knew) all of His creation (including what they will or will not do) before the world was created.
+The next question which invariably follows is: what exactly did God foreknow that prompted Him to elect one person and not another.
+Since the only way that anyone can attain salvation is through obeying the gospel (2 Thessalonians 1:8, 1 Peter 4:17, Hebrews 5:9), and the only way God elects is according to His foreknowledge, then, the only logical conclusion which one can deduce from Scripture (that does not create a contradiction) is that God’s foreknowledge is of man’s obedience to the Gospel.

 Let’s apply this truth to a pair of hypothetical participants that fit the HE’S BIASED criteria: